 By Melissa Sotudeh, CFP

-Even after running five marathons in five years, I still get butterflies in my stomach the night before a race.
+Even after running seven marathons, I still get butterflies in my stomach the night before a race.
 Will I wake up on time?
-Have I chosen the right clothes and fuel to get me through the race?
+Have I chosen the right clothes and fuel for the conditions?
 These thoughts cross my mind since I know that all the months of preparation are about to be tested the next day.

 The first 5 miles: Becoming financially independent

 Know your pace.
 Just as runners come to have an innate sense of the difference between a 10-minute mile pace and an eight-minute pace, young adults should develop a sense of how fast they are racing through their available cash.
-If there’s “too much month left at the end of your money,” there are a number of ways to rein in your spending, whether it’s an Excel budget or Mint.com.
+If there’s “too much month left at the end of your money,” there are a number of ways to rein in your spending, whether it’s an Excel budget, or the Halpern Financial Bridge app.
 This is a good time to develop and stick to a budget.

 Save in “the bank.”
 Even if they don’t feel like it during the easy first miles at the beginning of a race, long-distance runners know how important it is to drink water and snack on some Gu or electrolyte jelly beans throughout the race.
 This is money in the bank, fuel for when you need it most.
 One of your first financial goals as a young adult should be to strive for an emergency fund of three to six months of core expenses.
 The idea is to have that buffer there if you need it.